nanoman689/interview_questions/README.md

 ```

-* Why is it called a Ternary expression, what does the word "Ternary" indicate?
+### Why is it called a Ternary expression, what does the word "Ternary" indicate?

+-A unary operand accepts one parameter, e.g. -1, where - is the operand, and 1 is the parameter.

+-A binary operand accepts two parameters, e.g. 2 + 3, where + is the operand, and 2 and 3 are the parameters.

+-So a ternary operand accepts three parameters.

-* What is `"use strict";`? what are the advantages and disadvantages to using it?
+### What is `"use strict";`? what are the advantages and disadvantages to using it?
+If you put "use strict"; at the top of your code (or function), then the JS is evaluated in strict mode.
+Strict mode throws more errors and disables some features in an effort to make your code more robust, readable, and accurate.

+**Advantages**
+-It catches some common coding bloopers, throwing exceptions.

+-It prevents, or throws errors, when relatively “unsafe” actions are taken (such as gaining access to the global object).

+-It disables features that are confusing or poorly thought out.

+**Disadvantages**
+If a developer used a library that was in strict mode, but the developer was used to working in normal mode, they might call some actions on the library that wouldn’t work as expected.
+Worse, since the developer is in normal mode, they don’t have the advantages of extra errors being thrown, so the error might fail silently.

+Also, as listed above, strict mode stops you from doing certain things.
+People generally think that you shouldn’t use those things in the first place, but some developers don’t like the constraint and want to use all the features of the language.

 ### Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`